tiangolo/full-stack-fastapi-couchbase/README.md

 * `first_superuser`: The first superuser generated, with it you will be able to create more users, etc. By default, based on the domain.
 * `first_superuser_password`: First superuser password.
 Use the method above to generate it.

-* `postgres_password`: Postgres database password.
-Use the method above to generate it.
-(You could easily modify it to use MySQL, MariaDB, etc).
-* `pgadmin_default_user`: PGAdmin default user, to log-in to the PGAdmin interface.
-* `pgadmin_default_user_password`: PGAdmin default user password.
+* `couchdb_user`: CouchDB main user to be used by the application (code).
+By default `admin`.
+* `couchdb_password`: Password of the main user, for the backend code.
 Generate it with the method above.
+* `couchdb_cors_origins`: List of origins that the database should allow to talk to directly.

 * `traefik_constraint_tag`: The tag to be used by the internal Traefik load balancer (for example, to divide requests between back end and front end) for production.
 Used to separate this stack from any other stack you might have.
 This should identify each stack in each environment (production, staging, etc).
 * `traefik_constraint_tag_staging`: The Traefik tag to be used while on staging.